jkron87/ARApp/README.md

 ### Rotation Sensitivity

-- The chosen sensitivity of `2f` amplifies the rotation effect, ensuring users distinctly notice the hat's movement.
-This can be adjusted to make the movement less or more sensitive.
+- The sensitivity of `.5f` can be adjusted to make the movement less or more sensitive.

+- Initially, I implemented rotations using quaternions.
+However, I observed inconsistencies in achieving the desired roll motion.
+As a result, I decided to use a rotation matrix, which provided a more robust and precise rotational behavior.

 ### Plane Renderer

 - Visibility of the AR plane during the hat placement helps user interaction.
 Once the hat is placed, it's hidden to prevent distractions and for a realistic visualization.
 This would be removed in future iterations that use facial recognition.

-### Additional Utility

-- **Quaternion Extension**: The custom function `toRoll()` extracts the roll angle which allows for the hat's accurate orientation adjustment back and forth.

 ## Limitations